dboland/minc/BUILD.md

 	/bin/ksh: No controlling tty (open /dev/tty: No such file or directory) /bin/ksh: warning: won't have full job control

-This is because there is no 'dev' file system yet.
+This is because there is no */dev* file system yet.
 To create it, along with some of the other system directories like 'home' and 'tmp', run the **setup** script: